Dirty John

-Dirty John is a true crime podcast based on the life of John Michael Meehan.
+Dirty John is a true crime podcast based on the life of serial abuser and nurse John Michael Meehan (1959-2016).
 The podcast is hosted by Christopher Goffard and was created by Wondery and the Los Angeles Times.
 The first two chapters were launched on October 2, 2017; the following four chapters were released over the following days.
 The podcast was downloaded over 10 million times within six weeks of release.

 Title

 The title Dirty John is one of the nicknames John Meehan's classmates gave him during his time at the University of Dayton.
 Other nicknames from this time included "Filthy John" and "Filthy".
 The exact origin of these nicknames is never divulged during the podcast.

 Synopsis

 Dirty John is a true crime story focusing on the life and exploits of John Meehan.
 Los Angeles Times journalist Christopher Goffard first heard of Meehan when he learned that the police were investigating a possible murder in Newport Beach.
 Upon investigating, Goffard discovered a bizarre web of deceit and abuse.

 The main focus of the story is Meehan's relationship with businesswoman Debra Newell, whom he met via an Internet dating site and married within months, as well as her immediate and extended family.
 The podcast deals with themes of abuse and manipulation, as well as the behaviors of those being abused.

 Meehan was killed by Newell's younger daughter, Terra, who acted in self-defense when he tried to abduct her on the rooftop parking lot of her apartment building on August 20, 2016.
 He was hospitalized and died on August 24.
 The story was covered by Dateline NBC on January 12, 2018 and included interviews with Goffard.